 After waiting a few more weeks, you will be able to see the results of your first set of link building.

 Analyse the page, with the following questions in mind:

-Repeating this process to pages on your site will help build up a solid foundation, show Google you’re getting niche relevant links and social signals.
+Repeating this process to pages on your site will help build up a solid foundation, show Google you’re getting niche relevant links.
 If your site is interlinked correctly, the entire site should start to rise.

 Side note: I cannot stress the importance of consistency here.
 Keeping the compound effect in mind, repeating this process, will ensure a steady increase in referring domains.
 As many of you know, SEO is a long game, where overnight results come from consistent effort and progress.